Wed 12.30 Braddon

 "I am deeply committed to empowering you and not telling you what to do with your body and offer you a safe and authentic space to feel the balance of power returning through embodied movement.
 Trauma-Sensitive Yoga is such an important adjunct to talk therapy in the treatment of trauma, as the body is often the missing link and the space to explore deeper levels integration".

 Kendra brings 25 years of clinical and group teaching into her facilitation and recognizes her trauma-informed teachers that have influenced her way of facilitating; Sarah Ball, Amy Wheeler, Jenn Turner, and Maria Jude.
 Kendra recognizes the powerful impact that the practice of Yoga can have on psychological and physical wellbeing and the growing evidence base in this space.

-The next 6-week course is starting on the week of April 21st.
+The next 8-week course is starting on the week July 20.

-The groups are semi-private with a maximum of 4.
+The groups are semi-private with a maximum of 7 participants.